Data Entry for Quoting Workers' Compensation

 Designs

-The designs can not be shared online at this time.
+The designs can not be shared publicly online at this time.

 Results of formative user testing

 The user test found that users could perform the data entry tasks well the system.
-The task completion rate was 93%, average time to complete all tasks was 09:32, and average task ease score was 4.7 of 5.
-The system measures were also strong with a UX Lite score of 93.2 of 100 (excellent), a look and feel rating of 4.7 of 5, and user preference comments indicating the system was on par with other “good” and “easy to use” systems.
+The task completion rate was 93%, the average time to complete all tasks was 09:32 (10:00 min benchmark), and the average task ease score was 4.7 of 5.
+The system measures were also strong with a UX Lite score of 93.2 of 100 (excellent), an average look and feel rating of 4.7 of 5, and user preference comments indicating the system was on par with other “good” and “easy to use” systems.

 The user test also identified 22 issues impacting end user effectiveness, efficiency, or satisfaction including but not limited to: